 Payment Plan vs Lump Sum: How to Negotiate a Hospital Bill

-Ask for all available financial assistance options
+Ask about all financial assistance programs first

 Do this before your next billing call